AmazingMonster/conceptrodon/README.md

 A C++20 metaprogramming library focusing on composition and continuation.

 ## Introduction
-This library is inspired by pipe syntax and aims to create a similar way to compose metafunctions.
+This library is inspired by pipe syntax and aims to compose metafunctions in a similar manner.

 Both **boost::mp11** and **kvasir::mpl** contain a function called 'compose'.
 It takes a variadic pack of metafunctions and uses the result from the previous function to invoke the next one.
 Namely, `mp_compose<F1, F2, …​, Fn>::fn<T…​>` is `Fn<…​F2<F1<T…​>>…​>`.
 However, since we still don't have a universal template parameter token, signatures of `F1...` must be specified.